redien/reuse-lang/README.md

 # Reuse
-Reuse is a programming language designed to be small.
+Reuse is a minimalistic programming language designed to provide a small set of powerful abstractions.

 It does not have any side-effects, no input/output and all data is immutable.

-It transpiles to other programming languages, so code written in Reuse can be reused.
+Reuse transpiles to other programming languages so that code written in Reuse can be reused.
 (Side-effects can be handled in the language translated to.)

+The language is strongly typed with complete and decidable type inference.

 # Minimal and extended
-Reuse has a minimal subset making it trivial to write a translator to a new language.
+Reuse has a minimal subset making it trivial to write a translator for a new language.

 The extended language gives us more convenience and compiles down to the minimal subset.